Watch Dogs Legion preview — Infiltrating bomb sites, police stations, and body-smuggling hideouts

 Worth a try

 I enjoyed my time wandering around the city of London.
-I wish the story were more directed with a main character.
-But I also appreciated the freedom of being able to recruit anyone and grow attached to those recruits.
+I wish the story were more directed with a main character, but I also appreciated the freedom of being able to recruit anyone and grow attached to those recruits.
 I liked being able to fit the character to the mission, like getting a police officer to do an undercover mission inside a police area.
 I think that if I could succeed in most of my missions without losing a character, I could really become emotionally attached to the character.

 This game is only so good as the missions.
 If they’re all as intriguing as the ones that I played, then that will keep me interested in playing one more mission.
 I hope it’s going to be good, and I’m willing to give the game a try.

-Note: [Updated: 4:27 p.m.
-10/6/20: Ubisoft said Pearce will be playable in the main game].